Master Terms of Service

 8.2.5.

 MULTI-PARTY CLAIM PROTECTION.
-WHERE MULTIPLE PARTIES (INCLUDING RESELLERS, PARTNERS, DISTRIBUTORS, OR OTHER INTERMEDIARIES) ASSERT CLAIMS AGAINST CORTI ARISING FROM THE SAME INCIDENT OR SERIES OF RELATED INCIDENTS AFFECTING AN END CUSTOMER, CORTI’S AGGREGATE LIABILITY TO ALL SUCH PARTIES COLLECTIVELY SHALL NOT EXCEED THE HIGHEST APPLICABLE LIABILITY CAP UNDER SECTION 8.2 THAT WOULD APPLY IF THE AFFECTED END CUSTOMER HAD BROUGHT THE CLAIM DIRECTLY.
-END CUSTOMER CLAIMS SHALL HAVE PRIORITY OVER INTERMEDIARY CLAIMS FOR PAYMENT FROM ANY AVAILABLE LIABILITY CAP AMOUNT.
+WHERE MULTIPLE PARTIES (INCLUDING RESELLERS, PARTNERS, DISTRIBUTORS, OR OTHER INTERMEDIARIES) ASSERT CLAIMS AGAINST CORTI ARISING FROM THE SAME INCIDENT OR SERIES OF RELATED INCIDENTS AFFECTING AN END CUSTOMER, CORTI’S AGGREGATE LIABILITY TO ALL SUCH PARTIES COLLECTIVELY SHALL NOT EXCEED THE HIGHEST APPLICABLE LIABILITY CAP UNDER SECTION 8.2 THAT WOULD APPLY IF THE AFFECTED END CUSTOMER HAD BROUGHT THE CLAIM DIRECTLYCORTI SOLE DISCRETION TO DETERMINE THE ALLOCATION OF PAYMENTS AMONG CLAIMANTS WITHIN THE APPLICABLE CAP, AND PAYMENT TO ANY ONE CLAIMANT SHALL REDUCE THE REMAINING CAP AVAILABLE TO ALL OTHER CLAIMANTS FOR THE SAME INCIDENT.

 8.3.

-NOTHING IN THIS AGREEMENNOTWITHSTANDING ANYTHING IN THIS SECTION 8 TO THE CONTRARY AND SO FAR AS PERMITTED BY LAW, CORTI’S LIABILITY RELATING TO BETA SERVICES OR ANY CORTI SERVICES PROVIDED FREE OF CHARGE, INCLUDING ANY CORTI SERVICES PROVIDED DURING A FREE TRIAL OR PILOT PERIOD, WILL BE LIMITED TO FIVE THOUSAND US DOLLARS ($5,000).T WILL LIMIT EITHER PARTY’S LIABILITY FOR EXCLUDED CLAIMS.
+NOTHING IN THIS AGREEMENNOTWITHSTANDING ANYTHING IN THIS SECTION 8 TO THE CONTRARY AND SO FAR AS PERMITTED BY LAW, CORTI’S LIABILITY RELATING TO BETA SERVICES OR ANY CORTI SERVICES PROVIDED FREE OF CHARGE, INCLUDING ANY CORTI SERVICES PROVIDED DURING A FREE TRIAL OR PILOT PERIOD, WILL BE LIMITED TO FIVE THOUSAND UNITED STATES DOLLARS (USD $5,000).T WILL LIMIT EITHER PARTY’S LIABILITY FOR EXCLUDED CLAIMS.

 9. SUSPENSION OF PLATFORM SERVICES